CipherIQ/docs-portal/docs/crypto-tracer/08-filtering-options.md

 # Filtering and Options

-This section covers all filtering capabilities and command-line options available in crypto-tracer.
+This section covers all filtering capabilities and command-line options available in **crypto-tracer**.

 ## Overview

-crypto-tracer provides powerful filtering to focus on specific processes, libraries, or files.
+**crypto-tracer** provides powerful filtering to focus on specific processes, libraries, or files.
 Filters can be combined using AND logic - all specified filters must match for an event to be displayed.

 ## Process Filtering